NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 For example, teaching character animations should also explain which part of the engine/game is responsible for animating, and how to add your animation to an existing character.
 Not only it is more useful for the actual gamedev in big studios, it also is a good way to give a quick and visual feedback in a form of a working gameplay

-None of the contemporary game engines take the responsibility of tackling the problems faced during pro-development stage.
-GDD integrated schema?

 There is a great amount of game engines out there, which we did not cover in this paper.
 One of them is open source Open 3D Engine (O3DE), which boasts a set of features comparable to Unreal and receives funding from many large companies.

-The end purpose of Dnipro is not to create yet another engine, but 1) create an engine protocol that describes his engine components fit together; 2) create a system which determines what components will be needed for a game based on a provided GDD; 3) and  a system that stitches those components together and provides a final API designed to produce a very specific kind of game via GMP module.

 Instead of giving all the tools to game developers, they are given only the ones that their game requires

+Best engine is the one with which you need to interact as little as possible, and write as little code as possible, because ideally it should already ship with the code your game needs, based on GDD.
+Considering that a game engine is a set of reusable tools, it should be possible to arrange them in an order that is optimal for specific game requirements.
+That's why PROTOCOL is so fucking important damn it.
+"Our task, as academics, should be to look at designs and find commonality, to allow us to try to piece together a ‘better design’."
+[15]
+Therefore, DCC module should be accounted for in an engine as it will allow developers to create game content in specialized software and not force them to learn a specific engine.
+And the benefit for programmers is the reduced API that is easier to learn and use:
+Another goal of software architecture is to minimize the amount of knowledge a developer is required to have before he can make progress.
+[49]

+The end purpose of Dnipro is not to create yet another engine, but 1) create an engine protocol that describes his engine components fit together;
+2) create a system which determines what components will be needed for a game based on a provided GDD;
+3) and a system that stitches those components together and provides a final API designed to produce a very specific kind of game via GMP module.

 ## 5. References